panagosg7/TypeScript-1.0.1.0/README.md

     - jake runtests - This runs the tests, using the built compiler and built test infrastructure.
         - You can also override the host or specify a test for this command.
 Use host=<hostName> or tests=<testPath>.
     - jake baseline-accept - This replaces the baseline test results with the results obtained from jake runtests.
+    - jake tsc - This only builds the compiler (no services).
     - jake -T lists the above commands.

 ## Adding New Diagnostics